craftcms/docs/docs/5.x/extend/element-types.md

 Note that user ID `139` appears twice, for product IDs `6684` and `6693`!
 That’s to be expected—Craft knows to only load that element _once_, but will make it available on both of those products.

 ::: tip
 You may be able to create the source-target map without another database query, if the target IDs have already been loaded along with the elements!
-In the example, if products are owned by a single vendor, the vendor ID could be stored an [selected](#element-query-class) such that the map can be built in memory:
+In the example, if products are owned by a single vendor, the vendor ID could be stored an [selected](#element-query-class) such that the map can be assembled in memory:

 ```php
 $map = array_map(function($src) {